ibm-cloud-docs/cis/range.md

   * Origin & port
   * Connections from the past hour (polled every minute)
   * Throughput from the past hour (polled every minute)
-  * Overflow menu (Top right corner) allows the following
+  * Overflow menu (top right corner) allows the following
     * Edit the application
     * View metrics for the specified application
     * Delete the application